 7. 100 grams of tamarind mixed with 100 ml of water, knead and then filtered.
 One spoonful of salt is given first to cattle by conditioning the cattle to stand in a raised position, mouth opening then throwing salt with a slight jerk and attempted regarding the pharynx to trigger coughing.
 Afterward given a tamarind solution until the remaining salt is swallowed.
 This dose can be given 3 times a day, with a single dose of 100 g of tamarind and 1 tablespoon of salt.

-How to treat bloating with bloat medicine for cattle
+How to treat bloat in cattle medically

 Medicine for bloated cows is usually the active ingredient Dimethicone or Dimethylpolysiloxane.
 Giving is mostly done by drinking it to a bloated cow.